 Mizuho Securities Remains a Buy on Xeris Pharmaceuticals (XERS)

-In a report released today, Difei Yang from Mizuho Securities maintained a Buy rating on Xeris Pharmaceuticals (XERS), with a price target of $14.00.
-The company’s shares closed last Thursday at $4.25.
+Mizuho Securities analyst Difei Yang maintained a Buy rating on Xeris Pharmaceuticals (XERS) today and set a price target of $14.00.
+The company’s shares closed last Thursday at $4.09.

 See today’s analyst top recommended stocks >>